Camp Zama: History

-In 2004 Charles Jenkins, a U.S. Army sergeant who had deserted to North Korea in 1965, turned himself into Camp Zama.
+In 2004 Charles Jenkins, a U.S. Army sergeant who had deserted to North Korea in 1965, turned himself in at Camp Zama.
 He was sentenced to a 30-day jail sentence and given a dishonorable discharge.
 He later gained permanent residency in Japan to live with his Japanese wife and family.
 Jenkins died of heart failure at age 77 in December 2017 near Sado, in Northern Japan.

 In 2005 a live anthrax sample was sent to the base in error.
 It was destroyed in 2009.

 In March 2007, Michael Jackson visited the camp to greet 3,000 plus U.S. troops and their families.
-Jackson was flown in on a Black Hawk helicopter from Hardy Barracks in Tokyo and addressed the frenzied crowd at the base's Yano Fitness Center gymnasium:
+Jackson was flown in on a Black Hawk helicopter from Hardy Barracks in Tokyo and addressed the crowd at the base's Yano Fitness Center gymnasium:

 "It is an honor and privilege to be here today."
-Michael told the spectators.
+Jackson told the spectators.
 "Those of you in here today are some of the most special people in the world because you have chosen a life of service.
 When we all sleep at night, we rest comfortably knowing that we are protected.
 And it is because of you here today and others who so valiantly have given their lives to protect us, that we enjoy our freedom.
 I thank you from the bottom of my heart.
 I love you.
 Thank you so much."

 Col. Robert M. Waltemeyer, Commander U.S. Army Garrison Japan, presented Jackson with a Certificate of Appreciation for his devotion to U.S. Military troops and their families.

 In December 2007 headquarters for the 1st Corps was opened at Camp Zama.

 Personnel from the base assisted with Operation Tomodachi following and during the March 2011 Tōhoku earthquake and tsunami and Fukushima I nuclear accidents.
 During the crisis, around 300 American family members voluntarily departed the base for locations outside Japan.